isaactinghong/flutter_chatgpt_app/README.md

 Refactored by Isaac Chan (isaactinghong@gmail.com)

 This is a simple version of **chatgpt in flutter**, using your own API key.
 With this app, you can chat in app with chatgpt.
-I never learned flutter before, but with ChatGPT, I created this simple version in 2 days!
-You can build this too!

-I implemented this for fun and improving my code skills, also other flutter beginners can start with my projects to build their ideas.
-There may be some bugs though, bare with me.
-But the data structure classes are delicatedly written!
-I've learned a lot during this simple development, the biggest lesson is:

-**Think before you code!**

 |                            |                            |                            |
 | -------------------------- | -------------------------- | -------------------------- |
 | ![img](images/screen1.png) | ![img](images/screen2.png) | ![img](images/screen3.png) |

+## Features

+The app includes the following features:

+- Chat with ChatGPT using the OpenAI API
+- Display chat history
+- Add new conversations
+- Rename existing conversations
+- Delete conversations
+- text field multiline
+- api key storage
+- conversations auto save and load
+- selectable conversation text
+- auto scroll to bottom during message
+- focus on text field after send
+- loading spinner
+- json serializable
+- auto rename conversation topic
+- scroll to bottom button

 ## Getting Started